-3.4.2 Reduction in GHG emission
+3.4.2.
+Reduction in GHG emission

 Implementation of this technology will reduce the CO2 emissions.
-Reduction in CO2 emissions will be possible due to Energy saving.
-This project results in reduction of peak demand and uses off-peak electricity.
-The CO2 reduction is tabulated below in table
+Reduction in CO2 emissions will be possible due to Energy saving due to reduction in NG consumption.
+The CO2 reduction is tabulated below in table 10.